axiomcura/parrallel-arrays-erikserrano/README.md

 `plot_gtex` is a simple Conmmand Line Interface (CLI) tool that generates a box plot that that captures all reads counts across all tissue types of a single gene.

-## v0.1 Update
+## v0.2 Update

-We are happy to announce our first release of `plot_gtex`!
-Features added in this program are:
+We are happy to announce our second release of `plot_gtex`!
+Features added in this release are:

-- Fully supported CLI
-- Plots all read counts across all tissues when specifying a gene of interest
-  - Users can control the size of the plot with the CLI parameters
-- can read compressed read files
+- includes rigorous testing for all function to ensure each function works properly
+- include functional testing to ensure that communication between functions works properly
+- tests for best styling practices dictated by `pycodestyle`

 ## Installation